xFireHide/converter/README.md

 All required libraries are listed in `requirements.txt`, so ensure dependencies are installed before running the application.

+The default maximum upload size was increased to **200&nbsp;MB** so that video and audio conversions work with larger files.
+Adjust `MAX_CONTENT_LENGTH` in `app.py` if you need a different limit.

 ## Environment Variables

 - `SECRET_KEY` – secret key used by Flask for sessions and CSRF protection.
 If not provided the application generates a random key on startup.